oracle/oracle-database-operator/docs/sidb/README.md

 **NOTE:** `.spec.restEnableSchema[].urlMapping` is optional and is defaulted to `.spec.restEnableSchema[].schema`

-#### Data Pump
+#### Oracle Data Pump

-The Oracle REST Data Services (ORDS) database API allows user to create Data Pump export and import jobs via REST web service calls.
+The Oracle REST Data Services (ORDS) database API enables you to create Oracle Data Pump export and import jobs by using REST web service calls.

-REST APIs for Data Pump Jobs can be found at [https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/op-database-datapump-jobs-post.html](https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/op-database-datapump-jobs-post.html).
+REST APIs for Oracle Data Pump Jobs can be found at [https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/op-database-datapump-jobs-post.html](https://docs.oracle.com/en/database/oracle/oracle-database/21/dbrst/op-database-datapump-jobs-post.html).

 ### Database Actions

 Database Actions is a web-based interface that uses Oracle REST Data Services to provide development, data tools, administration and monitoring features for Oracle Database.

-* To use Database Actions, one must sign in as a database user whose schema has been REST-enabled.
+* To use Database Actions, you must sign in as a database user whose schema has been REST-enabled.
-* This can be done by specifying appropriate values for the `.spec.restEnableSchemas` attributes details in the sample yaml [config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml) which are needed for authorising Database Actions.
+* To enable a schema for REST, you can specify appropriate values for the `.spec.restEnableSchemas` attributes details in the sample `yaml` [config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml), which are needed for authorizing Database Actions.
-* Schema will be created (if not exists) with username as `.spec.restEnableSchema[].schema` and password as `.spec.ordsPassword.`.
+* Schema are created (if they exist) with the username as `.spec.restEnableSchema[].schema` and password as `.spec.ordsPassword.`.
 * UrlMapping `.spec.restEnableSchema[].urlMapping` is optional and is defaulted to `.spec.restEnableSchema[].schema`.

-Database Actions can be accessed via browser using `.status.databaseActionsUrl` in the following command
+Database Actions can be accessed with a browser by using `.status.databaseActionsUrl`.
+For example:

 ```sh
 $ kubectl get oraclerestdataservice/ords-sample --template={{.status.databaseActionsUrl}}